The agony of the pumaApril 24, 2018

-Paraguay is known for, yes, what exactly?
-We know that it is in South America and that the capital is Asuncion, but the exact location we don't remember well from the geography classes.
-You never hear a friend or a colleague who has visited Paraguay and even at the travel agency in the Netherlands they say that you visit everything in a few days.
-Unknown is unloved and that certainly applies to beautiful Paraguay.
+Paraguay is known for ..., yes, what exactly?
+We know that it is a country in South America and that the capital is Asuncion, and the geography classes have been such a long time ago.
+You never hear a friend or a colleague who has visited Paraguay and even at the travel agencies in the Netherlands say that you visit everything in a few days.
+In Dutch we say "something we don't know, we don't love" and that certainly applies to the beauty of Paraguay.
 To introduce you to this South American country, we have fifteen facts about Paraguay.

 15 facts about Paraguay

 - Paraguayan flag:.The Paraguayan flag has exactly the same colours and orden as the Dutch flag.
 The Paraguayan, however, differs due to the emblem in the middle of the flag.
 That emblem is different on the front and back of the flag, which is unique in the world.

 - Two official languages: In addition to Spanish, Paraguay has a second official language, Guarani.
 Almost everyone in the country speaks or understands this language and most people speak a mixture between Spanish and Guarani.
 Nowadays, Guarani is a mandatory language at school.

 - El Chaco: The region in the west of Paraguay is called El Chaco and consists of 60% of the total area, yet hardly 3% of the population lives there.
 Together with the Amazon forest, Patagonia and the Atacama desert, it is one of the toughest and most difficult regions to live in South America.
 The Chaco was the setting for the longest war in South America between Bolivia and Paraguay, between 1932 and 1935.